Maoism: France

 In 1964, a Maoist circle formed at École Normale among students who studied with Louis Althusser.
-The group initially sought to develop leadership over the French Communist Party's (PCF) student organization, but in December 1966 their own organization, the Union of Marxist-Leninist Communist Youth.
+The group initially sought to develop leadership over the French Communist Party's (PCF) student organisation, but in December 1966 their own organisation, the Union of Marxist-Leninist Communist Youth.

 In 1966, PCF members dissatisfied with the party's direction formed their own movement and in 1967 they founded the Maoist-oriented French Marxist–Leninist Communist Party.

 French Maoism grew after the Sino-Soviet split and particularly from 1966 to 1976.
 After May 68, the cultural influence of French Maoists increased.
-Maoists became the first group of French intellectuals to emphasize gay and lesbian rights in their publications and contributed to the nascent feminist movement in France.
+Maoists became the first group of French intellectuals to emphasise gay and lesbian rights in their publications and contributed to the nascent feminist movement in France.

 The École Normale Maoists merged with leaders of May 68 to form Proletarian Left.
-For six years, it was the most visible Maoist organization in France.
+For six years, it was the most visible Maoist organisation in France.
 Proletarian Left worked in cities, working class suburbs, rural areas, and immigrant communities.
-Its areas of focus included abortion rights, international leftism, and organizing in universities and among factory workers.
+Its areas of focus included abortion rights, international leftism, and organising in universities and among factory workers.
 Proletarian Left included developed supporters among intellectuals, such as Jean-Paul Sartre (who nominally filled the position of editor at a Proletarian Left newspaper after its editor was arrested) and Michel Foucault (who was influential in Proletarian Left's Prison Information Group, which investigated the conditions of prisoners, including political prisoners).
-Proletarian Left was radically anti-hierarchical, and ultimately failed to maintain its organization, dissolving in 1974.
+Proletarian Left was radically anti-hierarchical, and ultimately failed to maintain its organisation, dissolving in 1974.

 Alain Badiou is one of the central intellectual figures in the analysis of French Maoism and its legacies.